star-boy-95/yemen-market-analysis-v5/README.md

 - **Spatial Econometrics**: Implementation of spatial econometric models to analyze geographic dependencies in market integration, including spatial weight matrix creation, spatial lag models (SLM), and spatial error models (SEM).
 - **Policy Simulation**: Tools for simulating various policy interventions, such as exchange rate unification and connectivity improvement, to assess their impact on market integration and welfare.
 - **Visualization**: Comprehensive visualization tools for both time series and spatial data, including time series plots with regime highlighting, spatial maps for market integration visualization, and interactive dashboards for data exploration.
+- **Integration Modules**: New modules for integrating time series and spatial results, interpreting analysis results, and generating comprehensive reports.

 ## Usage